ShifaRabbani/ChayeORCode/README.md

 My name is Shifa Rabbani.
-This repo is about my js journy.
+This repo is about my JavaScript(js) journy.